Skip to content Skip to footer

 Cost: What Are You Actually Comparing?

-Cost is often the starting point for patients comparing Ireland and the UK, but it is one of the most misleading metrics if it is looked at in isolation.
+Cost is often the first thing patients consider when comparing Ireland and the UK.
+However, it can be misleading if viewed in isolation.

-A headline price from a London clinic does not include flights, accommodation, transfers, or time off work.
-For a procedure requiring an overnight stay or a multi-day recovery before it is safe to fly, the additional costs can be substantial.
-Factor in the limited availability of your UK surgeon for Irish aftercare, and the apparent saving begins to erode quickly.
+A headline price from a London clinic rarely includes flights, accommodation, transfers, or time away from work.
+For procedures that require an overnight stay or recovery before flying, these additional costs can quickly add up.
+Limited access to your UK surgeon for aftercare can also reduce the value of any initial saving.

 What About Travelling to Belfast Specifically?

-Belfast is frequently mentioned by patients in the border counties or those in Dublin who are weighing up options.
-It is closer than London, the journey is manageable, and it sits within a familiar cultural context for many people in Ireland.
+Belfast is often mentioned by patients in border counties or those based in Dublin who are comparing their options.
+It is closer than London, the journey is manageable, and the setting feels familiar to many people in Ireland.

-The same principles apply here as for London.
-The key questions are whether your surgeon is appropriately qualified and experienced in the specific procedure you want, what the aftercare arrangement looks like once you return to the Republic, and whether the cost saving, after travel and accommodation are factored in, is meaningful enough to justify the practical complexity.
+The same principles apply here as they do for London.
+Focus on whether your surgeon is properly qualified and experienced in the specific procedure you are considering.
+You should also look closely at the aftercare arrangements once you return to the Republic.

 Questions to Ask Before You Decide

-Whether you are comparing Ireland and the UK or evaluating any individual provider, the following questions should be central to your research.
+Whether you are comparing Ireland and the UK or evaluating a specific provider, asking the right questions is essential.
+These points should guide your research.

-First, is your surgeon on the specialist register of their country’s medical regulator?
-In Ireland, this means the Medical Council specialist register.
-In the UK, it means the GMC specialist register.
-Ask specifically which specialty and check independently.
+Start by checking whether your surgeon is listed on the specialist register in their country.
+In Ireland, this is the Medical Council specialist register.
+In the UK, it is the GMC specialist register.
+Always confirm the specialty listed and verify it independently.

-Third, what does the aftercare process look like?
-How many follow-up appointments are included, and how is remote aftercare managed if you are not local?
-Who do you contact if you have a concern outside of scheduled appointments?
+Understand the full aftercare process before committing.
+Ask how many follow-up appointments are included and how care is managed if you are not local.
+You should also know who to contact if you have concerns outside scheduled appointments.

 The Eden Clinic Approach

-Our doctors are experienced in their fields, our procedures are performed in a clinical environment at our Dublin facility, and our aftercare is hands-on.
-We do not carry out surgery and then leave patients to manage independently.
+Our doctors bring extensive experience in their respective fields.
+All procedures take place in a clinical setting at our Dublin facility, with a strong focus on patient safety and aftercare.
+We do not perform surgery and leave patients to manage recovery on their own.

-If you are at the research stage and weighing up your options, a free consultation with one of our doctors is a low-pressure way to get an honest picture of what is right for your situation.
-You can explore the full range of procedures we offer, including facelift surgery, brow lift, blepharoplasty, liposuction, and gynecomastia surgery, and ask whatever questions you need answered before making any decision.
+If you are still researching your options, a free consultation is a simple way to get clear, professional advice without pressure.
+You can explore the full range of procedures we offer, including facelift surgery, brow lift, blepharoplasty, liposuction, and gynecomastia surgery.

-You can book a free virtual consultation through our website or contact our team directly.
+You can also ask any questions you may have before making a decision.
+To get started, book a free virtual consultation through our website or contact the team directly.
 There is no obligation and no pressure.

 Frequently Asked Questions: Cosmetic Surgery in Ireland vs the UK